openstack/tempest/tempest/stress/README.rst

 The stress test framework can automatically discover test inside the tempest test suite.
 All test flag with the `@stresstest` decorator will be executed.
-In order to use this discovery you have to be in the tempest root directory and execute the following:
+In order to use this discovery you have to install tempest CLI, be in the tempest root directory and execute the following:

-	run-tempest-stress -a -d 30
+	tempest run-stress -a -d 30

 Running the sample test
 -----------------------

 To test installation, do the following:

-	run-tempest-stress -t tempest/stress/etc/server-create-destroy-test.json -d 30
+	tempest run-stress -t tempest/stress/etc/server-create-destroy-test.json -d 30

 This sample test tries to create a few VMs and kill a few VMs.